Skip to main content

 • monetization

-The monetization model of the game is notably rare, as it lacks microtransactions typically found in mobile collectible card games (CCGs), making it a refreshing exception in the genre.
+The monetization model of the game is notably rare, as it lacks microtransactions typically found in mobile collectible card games (CCGs), which is seen as a positive aspect by users.

 • “That is so rare; it's like finding a mobile CCG without microtransactions.”